 Spirit of Scotland is an elegant hotel barge with extensive public areas inside and out that are perfect to admire the spectacular Scottish Highlands scenery in comfort as she sedately cruises the Caledonian Canal and the lochs of the Great Glen.
-Although purpose-built in 2001, her style evokes that of the traditional steamers that plied the lochs of Scotland in times gone by.
+Although purpose-built and commissioned in 2003, her style evokes that of the traditional steamers that plied the lochs of Scotland in times gone by.

 Accommodating up to 12 passengers in comfort, Spirit of Scotland's interior features a bright and spacious saloon and dining area with picture windows, a separate bar, and an integral forward wheelhouse giving views of the cruise route ahead.
 The six air-conditioned cabins offer a choice of twin or double beds and are complemented by well-designed en suite shower rooms.

 Outside, there are separate areas where you can relax on a recliner, perhaps in the heated spa pool, as well as a covered dining terrace.
 The large upper sun deck is the ideal place to admire the breath-taking backdrop and historic landmarks such as the loch-side Urquhart Castle.

 All this, together with the traditional Scottish cuisine, fine wines and wide range of whiskies served on board by an attentive crew of 6, combine to ensure a truly memorable cruising experience.